abhijeetsharma200/OpenCV-Wiki/Custom-OpenCV-Android-SDK-and-AAR-package-build.md

 * How to cross-compile OpenCV for Android under Ubuntu
 * How to use contrib modules in the Android build
 * How to run sample applications on a device using Android Studio
-* How to run tests on the connected Android device using ADB

 ## Prerequisites:
 - Ubuntu 20.04+